 - Stop smoking, if you do

 Many of you reading this are already on a ketogenic diet and some possibly assume that Keto is only about dropping the sugar.
 As you can see from the list of common foods to avoid, its about more than that.
-Yes, it’s about controlling your glucose and insulin responses, but it’s also about eating foods that reduce inflammation.
-It’s about eliminating food which can inflame your system.
-It’s about eating food that will decrease fluctuations in hormones.
-It’s about clean eating and getting chemicals out of our bodies.
+Yes, it’s about controlling your glucose and insulin responses, but it’s also about clean eating and getting chemicals out of our bodies, eating foods that reduce inflammation, and to decrease fluctuations in hormones.
+Keto is a pathway to optimal health.

 One of the single best piece of keto advice I’ve heard since being on the ketogenic way of eating, is to try and choose foods that don’t have a list of ingredients.
 Instead, choose real foods, like vegetables and fresh meat and fish.
 Choose foods just like the ones your grandparents would have eaten.
 Turns out, Grandpa really did know best.